All Episodes

 Go ahead.

-Yeah, I think good has come from good only exists with humans when there's morality, when there's decision making.
+I think so, yeah, I think good has come from good only exists with humans with when there's morality, when there's decision making.

 Is that right?